 Wendy’s Wonderful Kids.
 In 2007, CAP received a grant from the Dave Thomas Foundation for Adoption to implement a Wendy’s Wonderful Kids project.
 Wendy's Wonderful Kids is the direct-service signature program of the Dave Thomas Foundation for Adoption that combines the fundraising of Wendy's, Wendy’s customers and the aggressive grants management of the Foundation.
 The Foundation has awarded grants to local adoption organizations in every state to execute aggressive child-focused recruitment programs targeted exclusively on placing foster care children with adoptive families.

 The funding enabled CAP to hire an adoption recruiter whose sole job is to find permanent homes for 20 of the hardest to place foster children in the Western New York Area.
-Melanie Schmidt is CAP’s Wendy’s Wonderful Kids Recruiter.
-Since the program’s launch in July 2007, five children have been matched with families and two have adoptive resources.
-To learn more about our Wendy's Wonderful Kids click here.
+Ilona Frederick is CAP’s Wendy’s Wonderful Kids Recruiter, please contact her to find out how a waiting child on your caseload can beneift from additional recruitment services or, if you are interested in adopting a local teen.

 CAP provides media outreach in regional and national publications throughout the United States.
 Children are featured weekly in newspapers, and are also featured in magazines and parent group newsletters.
 We have recently had children featured on the cover of Fostering Families Today, and in national magazines including Latina and Brain Child.
 Additional media outreach projects have included the production of regional and national posters for National Adoption Month, as well as advertisements which promote adoption.